Zooce/zomb-file/SCRATCH.md

           "but what do you think?" = 1     // this case is a problem

-message = "This is a multi-line
-             string which I'm not sure is that cool     // how to handle the space in the front? but what do you think?"
+message = "This is a multi-line string which I'm not sure is that cool     // leading spaces count toward the string but what do you think?"